trebuHE/notepad-mod/README.md

   <img src="./notepad.png" title="Notepad in game">
 </p>

+# Instalation
+- Download the latest version of the mod.
+- Extract the mod files into game's Mods folder `%AppData%\Captain of Industry\Mods`.
+- Enable the mod in game, can be added and removed from existing saves.

 ## Usage
 To open/close the notepad window use ``Lctrl + N`` shortcut.
 Window can be moved and pinned.
-Notes are saved on focus loss and ``Enter`` press as a ``.txt`` file in mod's directory.
+Notes are saved on focus loss and ``Enter`` press as a ``.txt`` file in game's directory.
 Tabs are changed using buttons at the top of the window.

+## Bugs, problems and contributions
+In case of problems or bugs feel free to report them in the GitHub Issues or fix them yourself and create a Pull Request.